Drugs (Roadside Testing) Bill

 Overview

 The Drugs (Roadside Testing) Bill aims to introduce roadside drug testing in England and Wales.
-It amends existing road traffic legislation to allow for preliminary drug tests and increases driving bans for drug-related offences.
+It amends existing road traffic legislation to allow for preliminary drug testing and increases driving bans for drug-related offences.

 Description

-This bill makes two key changes to existing law:
+This bill modifies two existing Acts:

 Government Spending